Today we are answering the question, “Is there a lot of walking in Japan?”

 Trails and Hiking

-Japan is known for its famous trails, such as the Kumano Kodo and the Nakasendo Trail.
+Japan is known for its famous trails, such as the Kumano Kodo and the Nakasendo Trail in the Kiso Valley.
 These trails are very ancient and very raw.
 Expect uneven and unpaved paths with lots of loose rocks and tree roots.
 Some areas have steep inclines and declines, especially on the Kumano Kodo.

 Finish What You Started